johnhany/awesome-list/README.md

 * [Featuretools](https://github.com/alteryx/featuretools) - An open source python library for automated feature engineering.

+* [Feature-engine](https://github.com/feature-engine/feature_engine) - A Python library with multiple transformers to engineer and select features for use in machine learning models.

 * [fancyimpute](https://github.com/iskandr/fancyimpute) **(not actively updated)** - A variety of matrix completion and imputation algorithms implemented in Python.

 ## Data Visualization